Dominic Fortune: Duvid "David" Fortunov

 Born in New York, Duvid Jerome Fortunov spent the 1920s until just after the Wall Street crash in 1929 on New York City's Lower East Side "lying, cheating and stealing my way through life".
 During this time, he saved a young Steve Rogers from a group of bullies.

 He worked as an escapist on Coney Island, but not having much luck at that, took up wing-walking and barnstorming.
 During this time, he pitched a few innings of Triple-A baseball in the Jewish leagues.
 Sometime after ratting out New York gangster Olga Cimaglia, (Note: Referred to in Marvel Super Action #1 (January 1976).)
 Fortunov relocated to Los Angeles, California, where he changed his name to Dominic Fortune and became a costumed adventurer for hire and a mercenary.
 By 1934 he was involved in the Chaco War between Bolivia and Paraguay – fighting as a pilot for both sides before returning to Los Angeles, where he took a job guarding three "out of control and drunken" film stars.
-Trying to unravel a plot to kill him, he travelled to Berlin for the 1936 Olympic Games, and eventually foiled a plot by American Fifth Columnists to kill President Franklin D. Roosevelt and his wife and gain important funding from the Germans and Italians to support Nazi sympathisers in the U.S. Not long afterwards, he fell in with Sabbath Raven, the owner of the Mississippi Queen, a floating casino moored just outside US territorial waters, where he enjoyed a romantic relationship with her and they shared many of his adventures.
+Trying to unravel a plot to kill him, he travelled to Berlin for the 1936 Olympic Games, and eventually foiled a plot by American Fifth Columnists to kill President Franklin D. Roosevelt and his wife and gain important funding from the Germans and Italians to support Nazi sympathisers in the U.S. Not long afterwards, he fell in love with Sabbath Raven, the owner of the Mississippi Queen, a floating casino moored just outside US territorial waters.

-In 1937, in an adventure in Europe, he encountered Doctor Doom's parents and later Captain America villains Baron von Strucker and Baron Zemo and spent some time in Latveria and in Wakanda while foiling Nazi weapons intrigues involving the as-yet unnamed mineral Vibranium.
+In 1937, in an adventure in Europe, he encountered Doctor Doom's parents and later Captain America enemies Baron Strucker and Baron Zemo and spent some time in Latveria and in Wakanda while foiling Nazi weapons intrigues involving the as-yet unnamed mineral vibranium.
 Not long afterwards, having been evicted from his office, he began living aboard the Mississippi Queen at Sabbath's invitation.
-In that same year, he uncovered a Nazi propaganda plot in the comic book industry.
-He also broke up a cult of zombies, thwarted Baron Strucker's attempted assassination of a U.S. senator, exposed the phony "child star" Tina Timmons, and rescued the British ambassador from a terrorist.
+In that same year, Fortune uncovered a Nazi propaganda plot in the comic book industry.